dis-sg/dis-sg.github.io/_posts/2025-02-22-Singapore-Creative-City.md

 Singapore is a creative city.

-That is a fact, according to UNESCO's Design Cities project, which inscribed Singapore as a City of Design in 2015.
+That is a fact, according to UNESCO's Design Cities project, which inscribed Singapore as a <a href="https://designsingapore.org/about-us/unesco-creative-city-of-design/" target="_blank">City of Design</a> in 2015.
 Other cities on the list include Shenzhen, Nagoya and Helsinki.

 No doubt, Singapore is famed for impressive and eye-catching architecture, but design extends far beyond that—think branding, campaigns, wayfinding—the list goes on and on.